 A SENSE of WELL BEING

 We teach our children how to be and keep safe in school, on line and out in our community and how to be pro-active in evaluating risks for themselves.
-We provide the opportunity for our children to chat to PCSO Sharon during lunchtime drop-ins and a chance for our parents to do the same at end of school drop ins.
+We provide the opportunity for our children to chat to PCSO Sharon during lunchtime drop-ins and a chance for our parents to do the same at end of school drop-ins.
 Online Safety workshops are offered annually to all parents in the NEP schools through PC Amy Fletcher.
 We work closely with Wrenbury Surgery and the school has been awarded the NHS SILVER Self-Care Award.
 The children take part in Wrenbury Walks.
 Our staff host weekly Well-being Lunch Clubs for all our children from YR-6; where our children, during social eating and discussion, learn about different relationships, identifying and understanding their feelings and building friendships.
-The wellbeing lunch clubs have run within class bubbles during the pandemic We give our children a voice.
+We give our children a voice.
 Our school is part of the Cheshire East Emotionally Healthy Schools programme.

 A SENSE of BELONGING